The Treasure Seekers (1979 film): Production

+In June 1975 it was announced Taylor would star with Stuart Whitman in On a Dead Man's Chest directed by Henry Levin.

-Filming took place on location in Jamaica in 1976, but he film only achieved a limited release a number of years later.
+Filming took place on location in Jamaica in 1976 and was finished by June.
+Locations included Montego Bay, Kingston, Admiral's Inn, Coldeck Castle and Bowden Wharf.

 There were a number of problems during the shoot and post production.

 Reception

 Derek Winnert wrote: "Rod Taylor and Stuart Whitman are both pretty dull, while Jeremy Kemp and Keenan Wynn (as Meat Cleaver Stewart) overact but liven things up a bit, and it is good to have Elke Sommer aboard as the alluring Ursula.
 However, director Levin does not manage much energy or excitement, though there is an entertaining action climax."